 GoCardless’ invoice features

 You can automatically generate, collect, and reconcile invoice payments using the merchant dashboard or by connecting any accounting software that you use.
-GoCardless offers over 200 software integrations to make your life easier and cut down on financial admin.
+GoCardless offers over 200 software integrations to make your life easier and cut down on manual financial admin.